 - How are we going to sell our solution to our persona?
 What is our elevator pitch?

-Working on your Buyer Persona paves the way for a successful marketing strategy and a killer business proposal.
+Everything ultimately comes down to trust.
+Working on your ideal customer profile paves the way for a successful marketing strategy and a killer business proposal.
 Knowing who your Buyer Persona is, going to them, giving them what they need, helping them overcome their problems and challenges will allow you to not only attract and retain more customers but enable you to adapt your product roadmap as well as key aspects of sales and support to ensure greater overall success and ROI.